jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.71 TrendSurface

-Estimates the trend surface of an input raster file..
+Estimates the trend surface of an input raster file.

 *Parameters*: